anirudhgarg/functions-logicapp-startstopvms/README.md

 * Ability to Start and Stop Azure VM's for a given Subscription(required) based on a schedule
 * Ability to filter the VM's based on a Resource Group
 * Ability to filter the VM's based on a Tag
+* Ability to configure an email sent whenever an action is taken with the number of VM's and the names of VM's affected.

 The implementation uses Azure VM async API's and Azure Functions Durable Functions.
 The number of VM's that are handled by a single Function can be controlled.